FuboTV: 2020

 In June 2020, FuboTV announced a long-awaited deal with Disney Media Networks to bring ESPN Inc., and Walt Disney Television (including ESPN and its networks and ABC, along with children's networks such as Disney Channel) to the sports-focused streaming service sometime in the summer.
 The deal was to make FuboTV a "force in sports streaming," according to Fortune.
 It would go live on August 1.
-On July 1, 2020, FuboTV dropped WarnerMedia networks, including CNN, TBS and TNT.
+On July 1, 2020, FuboTV dropped WarnerMedia networks, including Cartoon Network, CNN, TBS and TNT.

 On September 15, 2020, FuboTV said it expected to close 2020 with 410,000–420,000 subscribers as a result of the return of sports during the COVID-19 pandemic.
 The company also announced it was approved to list on the New York Stock Exchange (NYSE) "conditional upon successful pricing of this offering, under the ticker symbol FUBO."
 On October 7, 2020, fuboTV completed its initial public offering as a New York Stock Exchange company, raising roughly $183 million in proceeds.
 FuboTV began trading on the NYSE under the ticker symbol "FUBO" on October 8, 2020, as fuboTV shares jumped 10% in their market debut.

 FuboTV delivered what it said was record revenue and subscriber numbers during the third quarter of 2020.
 The company also announced its plans to enter the online sports wagering market with details to be announced.
 In December 2020, FuboTV acquired Balto Sports, which owns contest automation software.
 The company said the acquisition marked the first step of its online wagering strategy, which will start with free to play games and then expand into wagering integrated with its live streaming video.
 FuboTV added more premium entertainment with the launch of EPIX and STARZ channels in December 2020.
 It also reached an agreement with Nexstar Media Group to begin carrying WGN America in January 2021.